stefanholek/rl/README.txt

 Functions in **boldface** may be overridden by applications.
-Functions in `italics` may be called by such application-provided hooks to make use of functionality implemented by readline.
+Functions in `italics` may be called by such application-provided hooks to use functionality implemented in readline.

 At C-level, there is a default ``filename_quoting_function`` and a default ``display_matches_hook``.
 The remaining hooks have no default implementations.